akhilkedia/AllTrans/README.md

 1. Sign up for a Microsoft Azure account.
 If you don't already have an Azure account, sign up for a [Microsoft Azure account](http://azure.com).
 1. After you have an account, sign into the [Azure Portal](http://portal.azure.com).
 Sign up for a subcription by following the steps below.
-   1. Click `"Subscriptions"`.
+   1. Click "Subscriptions".
 It has a key icon.
-   1. Click the `"+ Add"` at the top
+   1. Click the "+ Add" at the top
-   1. Choose a `"pay-as-you-go"` subscription.
+   1. Choose a "pay-as-you-go" subscription.
 Will require a credit card, but don't worry, nothing will be charged.
    1. Verify your identity, add in the credit card information.
 You will not be charged.
-   1. In `"Add Technical Support"`, select `"No technical support"`. **You will have to pay if you select any other**.
-Accept the `"Agreement"`, and click `"Sign up"`.
+   1. In "Add Technical Support", select "No technical support". **You will have to pay if you select any other**.
+Accept the "Agreement", and click "Sign up".
-   1. Click `"Home"` at the top after you finish signing up.
+   1. Click "Home" at the top after you finish signing up.
 1. Add a translate API resource by following the steps below.
-   1. Select the `"+ Create a resource"` option.
+   1. Select the "+ Create a resource" option.
-   1. In the search box saying `"Search the Marketplace"` type `"translator"` on the left, and select `"Translator"` from the search results.
+   1. In the search box saying "Search the Marketplace" type "translator" on the left, and select "Translator" from the search results.
-   1. Click the blue `"Create"` button.
+   1. Click the blue "Create" button.
-   1. In the `"Resource group"` field, type in any name, it does not matter.
+   1. In the "Resource group" field, type in any name, it does not matter.
-   1. **In the `"Region"` Section, select `"Global"`**
+   1. **In the "Region" Section, select "Global"**
-   1. Type in any name in `"Name"` field, type in any name, it does not matter.
+   1. Type in any name in "Name" field, type in any name, it does not matter.
-   1. In the `"Pricing Tier"` section, select the `"F0 (2M Up to 2M characters translated per month)"`. **You will have to pay if you select any other**.
+   1. In the "Pricing Tier" section, select the "F0 (2M Up to 2M characters translated per month)". **You will have to pay if you select any other**.
-   1. Click `"Next: Tags"`, then click `"Next: Review + Create"`, then click `"Create"`.
+   1. Click "Next: Tags", then click "Next: Review + Create", then click "Create".
-   1. Wait 1 minute for Microsoft to process your request, then go to `"Home"`.
+   1. Wait 1 minute for Microsoft to process your request, then go to "Home".
 1. Copy your key from Microsoft and add it to AllTrans by following the steps below.
-   1. Under the `"Recent Resource"` section, click the name of the resource you just created.
+   1. Under the "Recent Resource" section, click the name of the resource you just created.
-   1. Click `"Keys and Endpoint"` on the left.
+   1. Click "Keys and Endpoint" on the left.
 It has a key icon.
-   1. Copy `"KEY 1"`.
+   1. Copy "KEY 1".
 This is the key you need to add to AllTrans.

-The subscription key is something like `"3d2c..."` (some english numbers and alphabets).
+The subscription key is something like "3d2c..." (some english numbers and alphabets).

 ## Note - No New Yandex Translate Keys